 It’s got to be one of the most festive things to do on Christmas Eve in New York City – just imagine sharing breakfast with Santa before he heads off to load up his sleigh with presents for the round-the-world trip ahead of him later that night.

-There are sittings at 8am, 9am and 10am, and silver, gold and platinum pricing options which start at $55 per adult/$35 per child (aged 3-10) and go up to $80 per adult and $55 per child.
+There are sittings at 8am, 9am and 10am, and silver, gold and platinum pricing options.Pricing begins at $45 for children and $65 for adults (plus tax and gratuity) and varies based on the date, time, and seating category selected.
 Children aged 2 and under are free.